DoctorWkt/alic/docs/overview.md

 ## Arrays

-In *alic*, when you declare an array, you *must* give the number of elements, e.g.
+In *alic*, arrays are fixed in size.
+When you declare an array, you *must* give the number of elements, e.g.

 ```
 int32 fred[5];